bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - 84% in Champaign County
 - -6% in Illinois
-- -13% in the United States
+- -12% in the United States
-- -5% worldwide
+- -11% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"